 Milwaukee is situated on one of the largest fresh water bodies in the world - Lake Michigan and the rivers that feed into it.
 This amenity provides many opportunities for recreation and commerce.
 Protecting our lakes is critical for the city and for the region.
 Citizens, business, and government must take individual and community responsibility for keeping our lake and rivers clean.

-Through guidance outlined in the City's new Green Streets Stormwater Management Plan, as streets are scheduled to repaired or replaced the City is systematically evaluating opportunities to install new green infrastructure assets - assets like bioretention basins in street medians and tree trenches near sidewalks.
+The City of Milwaukee is designing city streets to reduce flooding risks, improve the quality of our lakes and rivers, and help the City adapt to a changing climate.
+Through guidance outlined in the City's Green Streets Stormwater Management Plan, as streets are scheduled to be repaired or replaced, the City is systematically evaluating opportunities to install new green infrastructure assets, such as bioretention basins in street medians and tree trenches near sidewalks.
 The Green Street Stormwater Management Plan was funded by the WI Coastal Management Program and the National Oceanic and Atmospheric Administration.